mohitkothari-dev/Interactive-Hackathon-Data-Explorer/README.md

 ## Overview

-The Interactive Data Explorer is a Streamlit-based application designed for medical professionals to upload, process, and visualize large datasets efficiently.
-This tool is particularly useful for analyzing patient data, visualizing medical research results, and exploring healthcare metrics to gain insights and make data-driven decisions.
+The Interactive Hackathon Data Explorer is a Streamlit-based application designed for Hackathon participants to upload, process, and visualize large datasets efficiently.
+This tool is particularly useful for analyzing, visualizing results, and exploring metrics to gain insights and make data-driven decisions.

 ## Key Features